wp-plugins/milkcocoa-chat-support/ReadMe.txt

 Milkcocoa Chat Support is a Web/Frontend developer-oriented live chat support plugin.

-This plugin's code is written in vanilla JavaScript, there's no need additional framework(i.e. jQuery).
+This plugin's code is written in vanilla JavaScript, there's no need additional framework(e.g. jQuery).
 You can change UI styles, directly writing CSS.

 **NOTE: This plugin use [Milkcocoa](https://mlkcca.com/en/), BaaS platform for building realtime apps.
 You need Milkcocoa account(for free).**